-- A child-centered, family-first child welfare system that supports children in family placements with immediate access to funding and services: Continuum of Care Reform (CCR), a set of laws that took effect in 2017, is intended to support children in family settings and limit the use of congregate care (group homes).
+- Creating a child-centered, family-focused child welfare system: Continuum of Care Reform (CCR), a set of laws that took effect in 2017, is intended to support children in family settings and limit the use of congregate care (group homes).
 CCR mandates that children only be placed in families; to fulfill that vision, we must fully support families immediately upon placement.

-- Educational equity for students in foster care: California students in foster care change schools an average of eight times while they are in care, losing four to six months of their educational progress with each move.
+- Ensuring educational success for foster youth by decreasing the number of school changes for students in foster care and promoting placement stability: California students in foster care change schools an average of eight times while they are in care, losing four to six months of their educational progress with each move.
 These students consistently demonstrate the poorest outcomes of any student group.

 Read our full position statement.
-Relevant legislation: AB2337.
+Relevant legislation: AB 337, AB 150.